'No intention to hide deaths': Odisha govt on manipulation of crash toll allegation | Business

 ''Media persons are very much present at the accident site since the beginning.
 Everything is being done in the presence of cameras,'' he said.

 ''The railways had stated the death toll as 288.
-We also said that, and the figure was based on the information from railway.
-But, our Balasore district collector has verified the death toll, and the figure was 275 till 10 am of Sunday,'' he said.
+We also said that, and the figure was based on information from the railways.
+But, our Balasore District Collector has verified the death toll, and the figure was 275 till 10 am of Sunday,'' he said.

 Asked about the change in the toll, Jena said it was due to double counting of some bodies.